Paul Lazarsfeld: Influence

 Another important contribution of Paul Lazarsfeld was his advancement to media effects research that he was able to bring into fruition.
 Lazarsfeld's “most important methodological contributions were the Lazarsfeld-Stanton Program Analyzer and focus group interviewing” according to Everett Rogers.
 The LazarsfeldStanton Program Analyzer, or "Little Annie" as it was called, provided audience members with a device that had a red button and a green button.
-When an experimental audience member viewed mediated content, they were able instantly communicate through the two buttons if what they witnessed was likable or it was not.
+When an experimental audience member viewed mediated content, they were able to instantly communicate through the two buttons as to whether what they witnessed was likable or not.
 The second research method that was used in tandem with Little Annie was focus group interviewing.
 After using the tool and viewing the artifact, the participants of the study then filled out a questionnaire, and then discussed the content.
 The tool was a boon because it allowed for broadcast content to be revised and also be rated for effectiveness.
 This tool was useful to truly measure audience analysis and reception of a message via a mediated channel.
 These tools produced both qualitative and quantitative data.

 His contributions to measurement include innovative survey methods such as the longitudinal panel survey he used in his 1940 study in Erie, OH.
 He contributed to data analysis with a variety of techniques such as the 2x2 contingency tables, frequency analyses, scatter plots, and mixed methods like focus groups.

 Paul Lazarsfeld has been the President of the American Sociological Association (ASA) and the American Association for Public Opinion Research.
-He received honorary degrees from many universities, including the University of Chicago, Columbia University, the University of Vienna and the Sorbonne University.
+He received honorary degrees from many universities, including the University of Chicago, Columbia University, the University of Vienna and Sorbonne University.
 Columbia University's social research center has been renamed after him.
 The career achievement award of the ASA Methodology section is also named in his honor, as is the top theory award of the American Evaluation Association.